 3. Why do I do this work?

 To explain this, I am going to enlist the help of a quote from The West Wing (yes the show):

 “This guy’s walking down the street when he falls in a hole.
 The walls are so steep he can’t get out.
 A doctor passes by and the guy shouts up, ‘Hey you.
 Can you help me out?’
 The doctor writes a prescription, throws it down in the hole and moves on.
 Then a priest comes along and the guy shouts up, ‘Father, I’m down in this hole can you help me out?’
 The priest writes out a prayer, throws it down in the hole and moves on.
 Then another person walks by and the guy shouts, ‘Hey!
 I’m down here.
 Can you help me out?’
 And the person jumps in the hole.
 Our guy says, ‘Are you stupid?
 Now we’re both down here.’
 The other person says, ‘Yeah, but I’ve been down here before and I know the way out.'”

 I do this work because I get it.
 I’ve been there.
 I’m the guy in the quote that knows the way out.
 Now, don’t get me wrong-Your way out is going to be unique and different from mine.
 But I remember *that* feeling.
 So my plan to is walk right alongside of you to help you discover your path to climbing out of the hole.
 You can do this.

 1. Life in color is preferable to the bleak, grey life with an eating disorder (or other mental health issue).

 2. That life is color is possible for anyone.

+I founded this practice because I believe in your ability to find freedom.
 My aim is to help you create the necessary changes while providing safety, and connection in a collaborative relationship.